 Humankind is made of hasteQuran

-We tend to put more value on what we think is going to happen soon or what has happened recently and often unfairly discount that which is probable in the long run and requires us to wait.
-The truth of the matter is, over time, the most probable prediction for prices after a dramatic change is that these prices will revert to their average.
+The truth of the matter is, over time, the most probable prediction for prices after a dramatic change is that they revert to their average trends.

 Not always, but probably.